-In the 2018-2019 academic year, 39 schools offered some type of medical/health management and clinical assistant/specialist program.
+In 2020-2021, 35 schools offered a medical/health management and clinical assistant/specialist program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|